 The deal will signify Netflix’s latest move to demonstrate its power as the leading Hollywood producer and distributor, kicking off competition from other entertainment powerhouses.
 As Reuters outlined, the new strategy calls for Netflix to use the billboards in house, meaning ads will be cast out for rivals such as HBO and Showtime, both of which currently promote shows on Regency billboards in the area.

 If the deal goes through, the boards will be a physical representation of Netflix’s takeover of the industry, portraying a company that is beating out all competition and standing tall against its competitors.
 Should other networks be scared?
 Absolutely.
 In the words of reporter Julia Alexander, “Netflix’s goal is clear — to dominate the television landscape — and networks like CBS, FX, and ABC are terrified.”

 The Netflix monopoly

 The previous month, Netflix CFO David Wells shared the news of the streaming giant adding roughly 700 Netflix Originals to its slate in 2018.
-This figure includes returning seasons of past original series, meaning 700 is the total additional original titles (new and returning), but still – that’s a lotta new content.
+This figure includes returning seasons of past original series, meaning 700 was the total additional original titles (new and returning), but still: that’s a lotta new content.

 “Over the long term, assuming (Netflix) is able to continue to increasingly offer great content, this lead clearly bodes well for further value creation,” wrote Cowen & Co. analysts in a research note.
 So as Netflix continues to pump out tons of original content, audiences continue to favor Netflix as their go-to content provider.